tomaszbednarz/tomaszbednarz.github.io/index.md

 # Highlights

+- Our new publication [Generative Adversarial Networks–Enabled Human–Artificial Intelligence Collaborative Applications for Creative and Design Industries: A Systematic Review of Current Approaches and Trends](https://doi.org/10.3389/frai.2021.604234) is available online.

 - [Collaborative Conference on Computational and Data Intensive Science (C3DIS)](http://www.c3dis.com/) will take place on 5-9 July, 2021, and will be delivered fully online.

 - New journal paper is published: G F Clark, J Gacutan, R Lawther, E L Johnston.
 H Tait, T Bednarz (2021).
 A visualization tool for citizen-science marine debris big data.
 Water International.
 [Download DOI](https://doi.org/10.1080/02508060.2021.1888495).